 Of course, with enough time, the angle grinder can get through both the shell and the steel shackle, but this can take over an hour and several battery changes.
 So in this way the SAF is certainly angle grinder proof.

 The problem is that it’s enormous.
 It weighs the same amount as 3 Kryptonite Fahgettaboudits (and 16 cans of Coke).
-What’s more, it’s so bulky it’s entirely non-portable.
+What’s more, it’s so bulky that it’s entirely non-portable.
 And the internal measurements are about the same as a mini u-lock.

 So you’re limited to stationary security (at home or work), as long as you’ve got an immovable object to secure your bike to that the SAF will actually fit around.